 But even if you're someone that only has one Gate of Individuality, no Definition, just one Gate, that melancholy is there, and that creative force is there.
 And obviously it’s going to come out because it gets conditioned, and it’s going to come out for other reasons, but the reality is that all of us carry this potential within us.

-What I'm going to do today (In The Gates of Melancholy) is take you through all the different Gates of depression, and through all of those Gates within the context of their specific Circuitry, and within the context of their Channels.
+What I'm going to do today (This is an excerpt from The Gates of Melancholy) is take you through all the different Gates of depression, and through all of those Gates within the context of their specific Circuitry, and within the context of their Channels.

 When I did my first lecture in America, I was in a town hall in Taos, New Mexico.
 Before my lecture, this woman came up to me and said, “You're not smiling.”
 I said, “I don't have anything to smile about.”